Learn more about in-person services and schedule an in-person appointment.

 Place Permit on Vehicle

 Please allow up to two weeks from the date your permit is approved and issued for delivery by mail.

 The permit must be placed on the inside windshield of your car on the driver’s side.
 Motorcycle permits should be placed on the fork.

 Keep In Mind

 Any parking citations received by the applicant are the responsibility of the applicant and must be paid or set for a court date before the permit can be mailed or affixed to the windshield.
-If you have questions about the status of parking tickets, look-up tickets by your license plate number or call the Madison Police Department at (608) 266-4170.
+If you have questions about the status of parking tickets, look-up and pay, tickets by your license plate number or call the Madison Police Department at (608) 266-4170.
 If you pay your tickets online shortly before you are applying for a parking permit in person, you must provide a copy of your confirmation email or receipt as proof of payment.

 Current Vehicle Registration